danielebogo/CascadeKit/README.md

 ![License](https://cocoapod-badges.herokuapp.com/l/arek/badge.png)
 [![Swift Version](https://img.shields.io/badge/Swift-4.1.x-orange.svg)]()

-*kasukēdo* is a clean and easy to use way to apply multiple styles to the attributed strings based on text alphabets.
+*Cascade* is a clean and easy to use way to apply multiple styles to the attributed strings based on text alphabets.

 ```